• Skip to primary navigation

 In process photos of each step in making homemade Bolognese sauce (recipe #2) from the raw ingredients to the finished sauce.

-Head over to my Authentic Bolognese Sauce post to get the full recipe instructions including step-by-step photos and tips from Bolognese locals.
+Head over to my Authentic Bolognese Sauce post to get the full recipe instructions, including step-by-step photos and tips from Bolognese locals.

-This recipe takes 3 hours from start to finish to make, but it only includes about 30 minutes of actual hands-on time with the rest being the time it needs to simmer.
+This recipe takes 3 hours from start to finish to make, but it includes only about 30 minutes of actual hands-on time, with the rest being the time it needs to simmer.
 And it even tastes better the next day once all the flavors have melded together.

 2. Add the pancetta to the vegetables and cook (about 10 minutes).